nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The inputted student's name is invalid or cannot be found.

     * 3a1.
-EduManage shows an error message.
+EduManage shows an error message and informs the user of the correct command format or to first create a student.

       Use case resumes at step 3.